rossumai/rossum-sdk/docs/clients.rst

 Generic Request Methods
 ~~~~~~~~~~~~~~~~~~~~~~~

-For advanced use cases, raw request methods are available:
+For advanced use cases, raw request methods are available in both clients:

+**Async version:**

 .. code-block:: python